jruby/heroku-buildpack-jruby/README.md

 Note: You do normally not want to use ```bundle exec``` with JRuby.
 Use the binstubs (in ```bin/```) instead.

-Current JRuby version: 1.7.3
+Current JRuby version: 1.7.4

-For now only supports 1.9 mode, open an issue if you need 1.8 mode.
+For now only supports 2.0 mode, open an issue if you need 1.8 or 1.9 mode.

 Example application: [github.com/carlhoerberg/heroku-jruby-example](https://github.com/carlhoerberg/heroku-jruby-example)